swup/docs/src/docs/getting-started/installation.md

 - Create a first [example site](/getting-started/example/) for setting up swup
 - Look at [interactive demos](/getting-started/demos/) to see swup in action
-- Learn about [options](/options/) to customize how swup loads page
+- Learn about [options](/options/) to customize how swup loads the next page
 - Install [plugins](/plugins/) and [themes](/themes/) for extended functionality